Thot80/Tiny-Python-Projects/README.md

 ### Makefile

-Makefiles are used along with the `make` util to define custom receipe.
+Makefiles are used along with the `make` util to define custom receipes.

 ```shell
 $ cat Makefile